Debt Behind the AI Boom: A Large-Scale Empirical Study of AI-Generated Code in the Wild: Background

 \subsection{Technical Debt}

 Technical debt refers to design or implementation choices that prioritize short-term speed over long-term quality~\cite{cunningham1992wycash}.
 These shortcuts may help in the short term, but they increase the future cost of maintaining and evolving the software~\cite{avgeriou2016managing, li2015systematic}.
 Its costs can accumulate over time if not addressed.
 This concern becomes more important as AI coding assistants are widely adopted.
 AI coding assistants help developers work faster and produce more code.
-Previous studies have shown that AI-generated code contains code smells, maintainability issues, and security vulnerabilities~\cite{liu2024refining, pearce2025asleep, fu2025security}.
+Previous studies have shown that AI-generated code contains code smells, correctness issues, and security vulnerabilities~\cite{liu2024refining, pearce2025asleep, fu2025security}.
+In this study, we focus on these three categories as code-level technical debt: code smells that reduce maintainability, correctness issues that affect program behavior, and security issues that may expose systems to risk.
 When such issues are accepted into production repositories, they can accumulate as technical debt in the codebase.